QuangHuy54/ChatbotTKPM/README.md

 ![Example_1](images/example.png)

 ## Features
 - Utilized **Google Cloud Vertex AI** to interact with the powerful Gemini generative AI model
+- Supports a **multi-agent architecture**:
   - Handle task-related chat messages using **function calling**, allowing the model to access external tools like Firebase Admin SDK
+  - Another agent employs **Retrieval-Augmented Generation (RAG)** to provide accurate and context-specific guidance for users.
-- Built with Flask and integrated with a React frontend
+- Built with FastAPI for a high-performance backend and integrated with a React frontend
 - API endpoint to receive messages and process conversations

 ## Tech Stack
+- **Backend**: FastAPI
-- **Backend**: Flask (Python), Vertex AI
+- **Chatbot**: LangChain, LangGraph, Vertex AI
 - **Frontend**: React (integrated separately within the work management platform)
 - **API Requests**: Axios for communication between the frontend chatbot and backend
 - **Database**: Firebase Cloud Firestore